 Versus Fast Decks

 When you face a fast deck, there is basically one thing you want to do: survive.
 This is generally going to be harder without Ice Block, that’s why you want ot use every resource to minimize the damage you take.
-Your goal is to survive until you run your opponent out of resources, then stabilize with a Taunt or Frost Lich Jaina.
-Alternatively, survive until Turn 9, then drop Dragoncaller Alanna and set up a very quick clock.
+Your goal is to survive until you run your opponent out of resources, then stabilize with Taunts or Frost Lich Jaina.
+Alternatively, survive until Turn 9, then drop Dragoncaller Alanna and set up a very quick reverse clock.

 Versus Slow Decks

-Slow matchups are much more interesting than Aggro, simply because the game doesn’t finish when you play your Frost Lich Jaina and such.
+Slow matchups are much more interesting than Aggro, simply because the game doesn’t immediately finish when you play your Frost Lich Jaina and such.
 There is also a lot more strategy, like how much removal you need to keep for their X plays, what cards you want to Polymorph etc.

 Frost Lich Jaina is the main win condition you have against slower decks.
 After you play her, your opponent will do whatever he can to not give you ping targets, but not only you can generate some on your own, but also set up his minions with AoEs.
 Try to plan ahead to get as many Water Elementals as you can.
 E.g. if your opponent drops a 2/2 minion and you have no board, you can simply ping it and pass your turn (2/2 is not a big pressure anyway).
 Next turn you can ping it again and get a Water Elemental.
-When it comes to AoE’s, Blizzard can set up 3 health minions in the ping range, Flamestrike – 5 health minions and Meteor – 4 health minions (if it’s the adjacent one).
+When it comes to AoE’s, Blizzard can set up 3 health minions in the ping range, Flamestrike – 5 health minions and Meteor – 4 health minions (on the adjacent one).
 On top of that, if you roll the 3 damage AoE or 5 single target damage from The Lich King, you can use those to set up minions in ping range too.
 Basically, it’s incredibly hard for your opponent to not give you any targets – he might decide to not play any smaller minions, but that’s also fine.
-If he drops something bigger, Polymorph or Voodoo Doll + ping summon an extra Elemental.
+If he drops something bigger, Polymorph + ping summon an extra Elemental.

 Your more flashy win condition is definitely Dragoncaller Alanna.
 Generally, you play her a) against decks that might not have huge AoE clears to deal with her and b) when your opponent has used the AoE clears on your Water Elementals already.
 She’s a finisher, so you don’t have to hurry up with her most of the time.